RylinnM/Minecraft-World-Creation/README.md

 # Minecraft-World-Creation
 A Minecraft game plugin that can generate different terrians according to user descriptions, combining PCG algorithm and NLP.

-Project in the final stage, uploading in progress.
+Project is in the final stage, and uploading in progress.
+2 Parts